 This focus of this article is the determination of basis periods for a company on the commencement of operations and when there is a change of accounting date.
+Additionally, it deals with the notification requirements regarding the estimation of tax on commencement of operations and upon the change of accounting dates.

 This is not an introductory article; it is relevant to students coming to the end of their studies and finalising their preparations to sit the exam.
 Therefore, the target reader is assumed to be conversant with the relevant basic terms such as basis year, calendar year, basis period, year of assessment (YA) and accounting date.